Freshwater Biological Association

 Training with the FBA

 Discover the fascinating world of freshwater biology!
 We offer a range of courses with specialist tutors for beginners, enthusiasts and professionals.
-Learn to identify freshwater life and develop your understanding of sampling and monitoring the freshwater environment.
+Learn to identify freshwater life and develop your understanding of sampling and monitoring.

 eudiaptomus gracilis